FRC-Team-1160/Website/README.md

 ###SVG Files
 SVG files probably have #0067C6 or something that Adobe Illustrator converted a Pantone color to as one of the colors.
 You might want to change those too.

+##Page Under Construction
+To set a page as "Under Construction," go to the "Custom Fields" section of the Wordpress page and add a new "construction" field with the value "Under Construction."
+To disable, just delete the field.

 ##WIP
 This doc is currently a work in progress.
 It may or may not be completed, but it's quite easy to customize this theme to your liking as long as you're thorough.

+####v4.1

+* Bug crushing
+* better responsiveness
+* basically all the same things....
+* basically stable.... or something.....

+###v4.0

+* So many new things... not going to waste the time to write them

 ####v3.1